Best Hiking Beanie for All-Weather Adventurers

 A cuffed beanie gives you extra insulation over your ears.

-Slouch beanies (aka “hipster beanies”) are one of the only beanies that don’t have any form of cuffing at the brim but are only folded over.
+Slouchy beanies, also known as “hipster beanies,” are folded over but lack any form of cuffing at the brim.
 They form a slight slouch on the head and are styled backward.

 The slouchy style is often used more for fashion than functionality, however, and can sag a little at the back of your dome and on your forehead.

-Woven beanies go by many names, including fisherman’s, docker hats, and skull caps.
-They are similar to cuffed beanies but are much more shallow, so they sit over the middle of your ears and do not normally cover up any of your forehead.
+Woven beanies are also known as fisherman’s hats, docker hats, and skull caps.
+They are similar to cuffed beanies but are shallower.
+They sit over the middle of your ears and don’t normally cover up any part of your forehead.

 Hiker wearing a brimmed hat